 Free style, ‘Queen Anne’, and ‘banker’s baroque’

 Another tendency in this period was a way of building that became known as ‘free style’, which featured a combination of Tudor or Jacobean details, such as mullioned windows, tall chimney stacks, and ball finials.
+When talented architects exploited this freedom, impressive and eye-catching buildings, like Bodmin's imposing public rooms, could result.
 A related style was referred to as ‘Queen Anne’.
 It was typified by sash windows, fine brickwork with stone dressings or plaster trimmings, curved ‘Dutch’ gables, and corner turrets.
 Both styles were popular in grand buildings such as country houses, and were also used by architects to give more utilitarian structures, such as factories, fire stations, power stations, or educational buildings, a touch of grandeur.
 They could also be used on a smaller scale to create something more homely, and the ancestors of many ‘mock-Tudor’ suburban houses built in the 1930s are Free style houses of the Edwardian period.

 A lot of buildings in the classical style were still being constructed in this period, and classical details could be applied creatively to all kinds of buildings, country houses and their allied buildings in particular, but also industrial structures.
 But by the Edwardian period, classical buildings tended to be more showily decorative, to produce a style, favoured for commercial buildings and banks, that has been dubbed ‘Bankers’ baroque’, or to fuse ‘Queen Anne’ and classical in a way that produces the rich frontages of some late-Victorian pubs.
 Banks, while sometimes elaborately baroque in style, could sometimes adopt a more regular classical architecture, with features such as rustication, quoins, and elaborate doorways designed to give an impression of security and solidity.

-The variations that late-Victorian and Edwardian builders played on Arts and Crafts, Queen Anne, classical, and other revivalist styles is manifold.
+The variations that late-Victorian and Edwardian builders played on Arts and Crafts, Queen Anne, classical, and other revivalist styles (which included things like a loose Tudor-Gothic revivalist style as well as Jacobean and Flemish Renaissance revivals along with the long-familiar classical and Gothic revivals) is manifold.
 This is seen at its best and most various in the work of Edwin Lutyens, whose country houses are among the most beautiful buildings of this or any time.

 By the turn of the century, some architects were looking for an approach that left behind the contemporary habit of drawing on or elaborating on past styles.
 They wanted a way of designing buildings that was more up-to-date and sophisticated, and they found what they wanted in Art Nouveau, the style of architecture and the decorative arts that originated in France and Belgium towards the end of the 19th century.

 The Art Nouveau style draws on a new decorative repertoire featuring flowers, leaves, motifs such as hearts. and a violently undulating, curving line known as the whiplash curve.
-Exaggeratedly curvaceous or unconventional letterforms were also used for name plates and other signs.
+Exaggeratedly curvaceous or unconventional letterforms were used for name plates and other signs, and the curves of the human body – especially the female body – are celebrated, particularly in portrayals that feature long, flowing hair, as in the decorative panels on London's former hospital for women and children.
 At their best, buildings that draw on the Art Nouveau style are not simply decorated with an overlay of flowers or curves, but have an inventive and unusual sense of overall design.
 The unusual but expressive arrangement of windows and other features in London’s Mary Ward House is a good example.
 So, in a more sober way, is the building by W R Lethaby in Birmingham’s Colmore Row.
 So too are the works of the great Scottish master, Charles Rennie Mackintosh, whose one English commission survives in Northampton.

 But Art Nouveau is above all a style of decoration and it appears in most often in English architecture in such features as the decoratively tiled facades of shopping arcades, shops, pubs, cafés, and factories.
 Some bits of Art Nouveau lettering survive on otherwise unexceptional buildings, and the evoke very vividly the design ethos and atmosphere of the 1890s and early 1900s.